 Kings Point and Sun City Center are divided by Sun City Center Boulevard, and they’re both close to shops, restaurants, grocery stores, and houses of worship.
 Residents here keep busy, and the lifestyle at both communities reflects the Gulf Coast’s reputation for superior sunshine, exceptional golf, and abundant recreational opportunities.

 Both communities have single-family and attached homes available for resale.
 The price range for these properties is also more or less the same.
-Homes start under $100,000 at both communities, and at Kings Point they rise into the low $300s.
-At Sun City Center, newer homes with over 2,500 square feet of living space can creep over $400,000.
+Homes start under $100k at both communities, and at Kings Point they rise into the low $300s.
+At Sun City Center, newer homes with over 2,000 square feet can creep over $500k.

 Around the greater Sun City Center area, you’ll never know who lives where, unless you see a parking sticker on their car that identifies them as residents of one community or the other.
 There’s a Publix grocery store as well as a Winn Dixie and a Wal-Mart close by, and plenty of other places to shop and run errands.

 Golf carts are a big deal—you’ll see them in the parking lots and at the pharmacy windows.
-The speed limit in each community hovers right around 15 mph to ensure safety for all golf cart drivers, pedestrians, and residents and guests who are behind the wheels of their full-size automobiles.
+The speed limit in each community hovers right around 15 mph to ensure safety for all golf cart drivers, pedestrians, and residents as well as guests who are behind the wheels of their full-size automobiles.

 The Kings Point Difference